A levels at grades A*AA, achieved in one sitting over a study period of no longer than two years. A-levels must include:

 Hong Kong Advanced Level Examinations (HKALE) at AAA including Chemistry and Biology.

-Grade 5 in English Language and Mathematics and 3 in Chinese and Liberal Studies and 5,5 in the two electives including Chemistry and Biology
+Grade 5 in English Language and Mathematics and 3 in Chinese and 'Attained' in Citizenship and Social Development and 5,5 in the two electives including Chemistry and Biology

 Standard XII including Biology and Chemistry